 A little forward thinking goes a long way to making your first day a success.

-#1 Plan your route
+#1 Plan your route or test your tech

-You don’t want to arrive all flustered, or even worse, late.
+If you are going into the workplace, you don’t want to arrive all flustered, or even worse, late.
 Plan your route, have a trial run and set off early.
 If you arrive with plenty of time, you can always grab a coffee somewhere nearby.
 Make sure you have the company’s phone number with you so that you can ring in if you get delayed for any reason.

 Does your new workplace have a dress code?
 What was everyone wearing when you went to interview?
 Plan what you’re going to wear and get it ready a couple of days before you start.
 This is not the time to try out a new pair of killer heels; you need to feel comfortable and confident.